CraftTweaker/ZenScript/readme.md

 * Provide sufficient syntax and libraries to integrate with its environment
 * Be clear and concise in its operation
 * Be typesafe, such that both small and large applications can be made with it
-* It should be efficient to run
+* Be efficient to run

-ZenScript originated from MineTweaker where I needed a simple programming language that would allow users without programming knowledge to be able to execute simple commands by following the tutorials for it.
+ZenScript originated from MineTweaker, where I needed a simple programming language that would allow users without programming knowledge to be able to execute simple commands by following the tutorials for it.